Document

 Update

 OneNode DB allows updating documents using operations that are similar to MongoDB.
 You can update one or multiple documents by specifying filters, update fields, and an optional upsert parameter.
-This guide explains how to use the /updateOne and /updateMany endpoints via the REST API.
+This guide explains how to use the /document endpoint via the REST API to perform update operations.

 Parameters for Update Operations